Profluent-Internships/ProCALM/README.md

 Results will be saved under `results/`.
 Training should take on the order of 6 hours for every 1 billion tokens.
 Other configs to reproduce the results from our study are given under `config/long-final/`

 ## Generation
-Generated sequences for some of the pretrained models are preloaded to this respository.
-Example commands to generate sequences with different conditioning.
-Some of the pretrained models are loaded to [Huggingface Hub](https://huggingface.co/jsunn-y/ProCALM), allowing for easy generation:
+Some of the pretrained models are loaded to [Huggingface Hub](https://huggingface.co/jsunn-y/ProCALM), allowing for easy generation, with corresponding generated sequences preloaded to this respository.
+Alternatively, example commands to generate sequences with different conditioning:

 ```
 #generate for a single EC conditioning